JohnTheCoolingFan/Motorchik/README.md

 ## Features
 * Misc
   - Greeting message on member join.
-  - Message when member leaves
+  - Message when member leaves.
+  - Members xp.
 * Factorio stuff
   - Get a mod (or mods) statistics and display as embed.
   - Send a list of mod statistics info.